Oath Keepers founder Stewart Rhodes visits Capitol Hill after Trump clemency

 Over 130 police officers were injured during the riot.
 At least four officers who were at the Capitol later died by suicide.
 And Capitol Police Officer Brian Sicknick collapsed and died after engaging with the protesters.
 A medical examiner later determined he died of natural causes.

-Kollar-Kotelly said the heroism of officers who defended the Capitol "also cannot be altered or ignored.”
+Kollar-Kotelly said the heroism of officers who defended the Capitol "cannot be altered or ignored.”